Reduce Waste and Warehouse Clutter: How to Stop Overstocking

-Overstocking occurs when a business purchases more product than is sold, leading to a buildup of extra inventory in their warehouse or storage facilities.
-Over time, leaving so much stock on the shelves can hurt a business’ profit margins.
+Overstocking occurs when a business purchases more products than is sold, leading to a buildup of extra inventory in its warehouse or storage facilities.
+Over time, leaving so much stock on the shelves can hurt a business’s profit margins.

 What are the Causes of Overstocking?

-Overstocking can be caused by a number of factors in your business, and knowing the cause for warehouse overstocking is an essential step towards fixing the problem.
+Overstocking can be caused by a number of factors in your business, and knowing the cause for warehouse clutter is an essential step towards fixing the problem.

 The first common cause is misjudging customer demand for a particular product.
 When you predict a high demand and stock high levels of a product in your warehouse (only for it to sell poorly), then you will be faced with an overstocking situation.

 Another common cause for overstocking is the fear of understocking.
 It’s human nature to do things ‘just in case’ and we intuitively understand the drawbacks of understocking far better than overstocking.
 Better more than less, right?

 This has become more of a factor in the last few years, where COVID and other world crises have made supply chain interruptions the norm.
 Many businesses believe that a slight overstock is safer than being faced with large delays —but this solution is only a band-aid on the bigger issue of supply chain visibility.